 - Heat a pan with ghee, oil or butter.
 Add mustard, cumin and red chili if using.
 When they begin to splutter, add hing.

-- Add onions and green chilies.
+- Next add onions and green chilies.
 Saute until the onions turn golden.

 - Add ginger garlic paste and fry until the raw smell goes off.

-- Add tomatoes and salt.
+- Then add tomatoes and salt.
 Saute on a medium flame until tomatoes turn soft.

-- Add red chili powder, garam masala, coriander powder and turmeric.
+- Add red chili powder, garam masala and turmeric.

-- Saute for 2 mins till the masala begins to smell good.
+- Saute for 2 mins till the masala begins to smell good & leaves the pan.

 - Add the cooked and mashed dal.
 Add water if needed to bring it to a consistency.